-Sponsors will receive an initial profile introducing the child and his/her family.
+Sponsors will receive a child’s picture and an initial profile introducing the child and his/her family.
 The Amici di Adwa Association will then send a picture of the sponsored child every year, along with updates on what is happening in Adwa.

 The Association cannot guarantee specific updates on each sponsored child, for various reasons:

-2) not all the sponsored children attend the school at the mission.
+2) not all the sponsored children attend the mission’s school.
 It is very hard to get information on how every child is doing scholastically from state schools.
 Although they collaborate with the mission, they usually only report drop-outs or very serious issues.